-126. "Different corn breeds within an individual farm are commingled at the harvesting stage.
+- 131. "Different corn breeds within an individual farm are commingled at the harvesting stage.
 Corn from hundreds of thousands of farms is then further commingled as it is gathered, stored and shipped through a system of local, regional and terminal grain elevators.
 Elevators, storage and transportation facilities are generally not equipped to test and segregate corn varieties.
 The commingled corn is then marketed and traded as a fungible commodity."
 In re StarLink Corn Products Liability Litig., 212 F. Supp.
 2d 828, 834 (N.D.
 Ill.
-2002).

-127. As a developer of genetic events, including genetically engineered corn, Syngenta knew or certainly should have known the very high likelihood that if commercialized, MIR162 would disseminate throughout the supply chain - in fields, storage and transportation - via the numerous routes that transgenic contamination occurs.

-128. One Syngenta representative stated: "The primary issue at hand through this entire situation is that many growers probably do not know where their Agrisure Viptera is planted (making segregation nearly impossible)."
-Email from Eric Anderson to Eric Carlson dated August 23, 2011.

-129. Syngenta acknowledged to Cargill that "some commingling" of Viptera® with non-Viptera® corn would occur at harvest in the fall of 2011.
-See Email chain between Charles Lee (Syngenta) and Randy Giroux (Cargill) dated August 30 - September 1, 2011.
+2002). - 132.
+As a developer of genetic events, including genetically engineered corn, Syngenta knew or certainly should have known the very high likelihood that if commercialized, MIR162 would disseminate throughout the supply chain in fields, storage and transportation via the numerous routes that transgenic contamination occurs. - 133.
+One Syngenta representative stated: "The primary issue at hand through this entire situation is that many growers probably do not know where their Agrisure Viptera is planted (making segregation nearly impossible)."
+Email from Eric Anderson to Eric Carlson dated August 23, 2011. - 134.
+Syngenta acknowledged to Cargill that "some commingling" of Viptera® with non-Viptera® corn would occur at harvest in the fall of 2011.
+See Email chain between Charles Lee (Syngenta) and Randy Giroux (Cargill) dated August 30 September 1, 2011. - 135.
+Before commercializing MIR162, Syngenta also knew the risk that MIR162 would move into export channels from planting and harvest of MIR162, knew that risk was significant, and that detection of MIR162 in markets lacking approval created significant risk of trade disruption.

-Case 2:14-md-02591-JWL-JPO Document 2530 Filed 09/19/16 Page 38 of 112

-130. Before commercializing MIR162, Syngenta also knew the risk that MIR162 would move into export channels from planting and harvest of MIR162, knew that risk was significant, and that detection of MIR162 in markets lacking approval created significant risk of trade disruption.
 See, e.g., Email from David O'Reilly dated October 31, 2009 (discussing planting of MIR162 in Brazil, which gave approval, the "significant risk MIR162 will be detectable in export channels before EU approvals" and "risk of disruption of Brazilian corn . . . because of detection of MIR162").

-131. Syngenta knew that MIR162 in the U.S. "could be in export channel[s]" and "be detectable in export channels" by 2011.
-MIR162 & EU approvals Powerpoint attached to Email from David O'Reilly dated October 31, 2009.

-132. Syngenta's Charles Lee admitted in his deposition in Syngenta v.
+- 136. Syngenta knew that MIR162 in the U.S. "could be in export channel[s]" and "be detectable in export channels" by 2011.
+MIR162 & EU approvals Powerpoint attached to Email from David O'Reilly dated October 31, 2009. - 137.
+Syngenta's Charles Lee admitted in his deposition in Syngenta v.
 Bunge that there was a "real risk" that China would reject grain shipments due to the presence of unapproved genetically modified traits.
-See Charles Lee Deposition (9/7/2011) (Bunge) at 94-95.

-133. Syngenta, however, took little to no steps to assure that MIR162 would not enter the U.S. corn supply through cross-pollination and/or commingling in fields, and took wholly inadequate steps to prevent commingling within grain elevators or otherwise within the supply chain as described below, virtually assuring that MIR162 would contaminate the U.S. corn supply in every way possible.
+See Charles Lee Deposition (9/7/2011) (Bunge) at 94-95. - 138.
+Syngenta, however, took few to no steps to assure that MIR162 would not enter the U.S. corn supply through cross-pollination and/or commingling in fields, and took wholly inadequate steps to prevent commingling within grain elevators or otherwise within the supply chain as described below, virtually assuring that MIR162 would contaminate the U.S. corn supply in every way possible.